openwashdata/washopenresearch/README.md

 ## Method

 We describe the raw data collection procedure of each dataset in this section.
+To reproduce the collection, you need to have python3 installed and install python libraries

+    pip install requirements.txt

 ### washdev

 The collection of `washdev` is via web scraping using Python.
-The script can be found in `inst/python`.
+The script can be found in `inst/python/washdev_scraping.py`.
 First, each publication link is scraped from iterating the table of contents of all volumes.
+This step delivers a table containing the variables paper ID, volume number, issue number, publication url, journal title, publication title, and published year.
+This table will be merged to get the final dataset.

-Then, for each publication, we retrieve the needed variables from the publication’s html file.
+Then, for each publication, we retrieve the needed variables from the publication’s html file using the publication url.
 The retrieval is rule-based to find relevant fields (e.g. supplementary materials) and extract the value.

-To reproduce the collection, you need to have python3 installed.
-Python libraries `beautifulsoup`

 ### uncnewsletter

 The collection of `uncnewsletter` is a combination of web scraping and manual annotation.
 We first use the newsletter archive to scrape all publication website links.
+The code can be found at `inst/python/uncnewsletter_scraping.py`.
 Two annotators worked on the manual extraction of the needed variables on these publications.
 For each publication, an annotator follows the guide to fill in the value on an collaborative spreadsheet.
+The guide is converted into the data dictionary for this dataset.

 ## License